RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Discussion

 \subsubsection{Observed RR Lyrae Stars in Binary Systems}

-The final caveat is that the two currently confirmed binary RR Lyrae come from channels different from the Binary Channel, which was the main focus of this study.
-In particular, the OGLE-BLG-RR Lyrae YR-02792 object has a mass of $0.26\,{\rm M}_\odot$ and cannot be produced by any of the channels we considered.
-The detection of such an object is likely enabled by its short $15\,{\rm d}$ period, to which binary microlensing detections are biased.
-Therefore, OGLE-BLG-RR Lyrae YR-02792 may represent a rarer but easier detectable population from one of the channels described in \citet{BEPoccurrence}, e.g. RR Lyrae from the more massive progenitors than considered here ($M_{\rm progenitor}\gtrsim 2.1\,{\rm M}_\odot$) that ignited helium non-degenerately.
+The final caveat is that the two currently confirmed binary RR Lyrae come from channels different from the Binary Evolution Channel, which was the main focus of this study.
+In particular, the OGLE-BLG-RR Lyrae YR-02792 object has a mass of $0.26\,{\rm M}_\odot$ and cannot be produced by any considered channels.
+The detection of such an object is likely enabled by its short $15\,{\rm d}$ orbital period, to which binary microlensing detections are biased.
+Therefore, OGLE-BLG-RR Lyrae YR-02792 may represent a rarer but more easily detectable population from one of the channels described in \citet{BEPoccurrence}, e.g. RR Lyrae from the more massive progenitors than considered here ($M_{\rm progenitor}\gtrsim 2.1\,{\rm M}_\odot$) that ignited helium non-degenerately.
+Given the successful discovery of the OGLE-BLG-RR Lyrae YR-02792 object, the OGLE survey may be particularly well suited for detecting binary- and single-made RR Lyrae.

-The other confirmed binary RR Lyrae TU UMa has Halo kinematics and, given its $\approx 8000\,{\rm d}$ orbital period, is most certainly from the `Effectively Single Channel'.
-Indeed, as follows from Section~\ref{sec:Rates}, all the binary RR Lyrae in the Halo and $73\,\%$ of all the binary RR Lyrae in the Galaxy come from the `Effectively Single Channel'.
-Therefore, it is expected that the only confirmed long-period binary RR Lyrae also comes from this channel.
-Conversely, as follows from Section~\ref{sec:Result}, any binary metal-rich RR Lyrae should expectedly have companions with several times shorter orbital periods of $1000$~--~$2000\,{\rm d}$.
-Generally, any further observational limits on the formation rates and period distribution of long-period binary RR Lyrae will be highly constraining for the models of these systems.
+The other confirmed binary RR Lyrae TU UMa has Halo kinematics and, given its $\approx 8000\,{\rm d}$ orbital period, is certainly a single-made binary RR Lyrae from the Single Evolution Channel.
+Indeed, as detailed in Section~\ref{sec:Rates}, all the binary RR Lyrae in the Halo and $73\,\%$ of all the binary RR Lyrae in the Galaxy come from the Single Evolution Channel.
+Therefore, the only confirmed long-orbital-period binary RR Lyrae is also expected to come from this channel.
+Therefore, characterising binary-made RR Lyrae should be effectively calibrated by observationally characterising classical single-made RR Lyrae with a binary companion.

+As follows from Section~\ref{sec:Result}, any binary metal-rich RR Lyrae should have companions with orbital periods of $1000$~--~$2000\,{\rm d}$.
+An encouraging, qualitative agreement may be seen upon inspecting the candidate systems from the \citet{Hajdu21} sample, as we show in Appendix~\ref{sec:BinRRLCandidates}.
+Generally, any further observational limits on the formation rates and orbital period distribution of long-period binary RR Lyrae will be highly constraining for the models of single-made and binary-made systems.